CloudLabs-MOC/dp-420-cosmos-db-dev/instructions/28-key-vault.md

 4. Select the folder **dp-420-cosmos-db-dev** and click on **Select Folder**.

-### Task 2: Create an Azure Cosmos DB SQL API account
+### Task 2: Create an Azure Cosmos DB for NoSQL account

 Azure Cosmos DB is a cloud-based NoSQL database service that supports multiple APIs.
-When provisioning an Azure Cosmos DB account for the first time, you'll select which of the APIs you want the account to support (for example, **Mongo API** or **SQL API**).
-Once the Azure Cosmos DB SQL API account is done provisioning, you can retrieve the endpoint and key.
-Use the endpoint and key to connect to the Azure Cosmos DB SQL API account programatically.
+When provisioning an Azure Cosmos DB account for the first time, you'll select which of the APIs you want the account to support (for example, **API for MongoDB** or **API for NoSQL**).
+Once the Azure Cosmos DB for NoSQL account is done provisioning, you can retrieve the endpoint and key.
+Use the endpoint and key to connect to the Azure Cosmos DB for NoSQL account programatically.
 Use the endpoint and key on the connection strings of the Azure SDK for .NET or any other SDK.

 1. In a new web browser window or tab, navigate to the Azure portal (``portal.azure.com``).